MOFs-Genomics/Zr-MOFs-Database/README.md

 # Welcome to Zr-MOFs Database!
-You can find a diverse set of guest-free and disorder-free of Zr-MOFs containing no less than 10 coordinated Zr6O8 inner cores, which have been optimized by using periodic density functional theory (DFT) combined with molecular mechanics method for more than 182 experimentally synthesized Zirconium-based metal-organic frameworks (Zr-MOFs).
-These structures are given in the cif format.
+You can find more than 182 experimentally synthesized guest-free and disorder-free Zirconium-based metal-organic frameworks (Zr-MOFs), which contain no less than 10 coordinated Zr6O8 inner cores.
+These structures are optimized by a combination of periodic density functional theory (DFT) and molecular mechanics method, and are given in cif format.